Susan Frankl, MD

 Ruth Ann Vleugels, MD

-Despite the interest group’s small size, we were able to accomplish the goals set forth for this year.
-After obtaining IRB approval, we designed a peer observation of teaching survey that was distributed to the HMS Academy membership and the pre-clinical faculty and course directors.
+- Designed a peer observation of teaching survey that was distributed to the HMS Academy membership and the pre-clinical faculty and course directors.
 Results of the survey indicate that the majority of respondents (n=159) are interested in a participating in a peer observation program and receiving training as a peer observer.
 Moreover, respondents believe that such a program would provide insight into their teaching and enhance their teaching skills.

 If you have any information of current HMS and HMS-Affiliated peer observation faculty teaching activities, please help us gather data by filling out this form: